CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 For more details, refer to [this article](https://support.rackspace.com/how-to/mysql-connect-to-your-database-remotely/).

 ### Java 8 ###
-Because CIS-CAT Pro Dashboard is a java-based application, members will need to ensure that java is installed.
+Because CIS-CAT Pro Dashboard is a java-based application, a compatible java is required.
+It may be necessary to remove an installed version prior to installing the compatible version.

-	# Install a OpenJDK JDK/JRE
-	sudo apt-get install default-jdk

-	# Ensure Java is installed at the proper version level
+1. Verify if Java is installed

-	java -version
+	`java -version`

-Ensure that the Java version displayed starts with 1.8.***
+1. Ensure that the Java version displayed starts with 1.8.***

+1. If Java is not installed, install an OpenJDK JDK/JRE

+	`sudo apt-get install openjdk-8-jre`

+1. If the installed version of Java is not 8, uninstall using a command similar to below (depending on the installed version of Java)

+	`sudo apt-get autoremove openjdk-11-jre`

 <a name="applicationServerInstallation"></a>
 ### Application Server ###